 Corp. v.
 New Castle Cnty., 701 A.2d 819, 824 n.5 (Del.
+1997).

-1997). - 42.
-As already noted above, and set forth in much greater detail in Count I below, this case concerns the first freedom religious freedom of the Delaware Bill of Rights.
-The history of these 128 words, and the additional 23 related words in the Preamble, trace an unbroken path through Delaware's Constitutions back to 1776. - 43.
+- 41. As already noted above, and set forth in much greater detail in Count I below, this case concerns the first freedom religious freedom of the Delaware Bill of Rights.
+The history of these 128 words, and the additional 23 related words in the Preamble, trace an unbroken path through Delaware's Constitutions back to 1776. - 42.
 As the U.S. Supreme Court recently held concerning the mere 16 words in the First Amendment protecting the federal constitutional right to religious worship and liberty, their loss "for even minimal periods of time, unquestionably constitutes irreparable injury."
 Roman Cath.
 Diocese of Brooklyn v.
 Cuomo, 141 S.Ct.
-63, 67 (2020). - 44.
-The facts below detail more than just a "minimal" deprivation of such treasured protections and rights under both the Delaware and U.S. Constitutions.

-45. Additionally, the actions and protected petitions of Defendant from nearly 170 church pastors all across Delaware also speaks to the public importance of the issues this lawsuit presents.
+63, 67 (2020). - 43.
+The facts below details more than just a "minimal" deprivation of such treasured protections and rights under both the Delaware and U.S. Constitutions. - 44.
+Additionally, the previous actions and protected petitions of Defendant from nearly 170 church pastors all across Delaware also speaks to the public importance of the issues this lawsuit presents.

-6. Declaratory Relief Is Appropriate.
+6. Declaratory Relief Is Appropriate

-46. Fourth, finally, since the relief sought herein includes a "declaratory judgment about the [prior] practice," this factor weighs against any finding of mootness also.
+45. Finally, since the relief sought herein includes a "declaratory judgment about the [prior] practice," this factor weighs against any finding of mootness also.
 Fields v.
-Speaker of Pennsylvania House of Representatives, 936 F.3d 142, 162 (3d Cir.
-2019).
+Speaker of Pennsylvania House of Representatives, 936 F.3d 142, 162